HerculesNode/QBlockChain-Testnet/README.md

 nano .env
 ```
 We fill in the following places in the file.<br>
- - `METAMASK_ADRESS` in this section you write the wallet address given to you above without `0x` at the beginning.
+ - `ADDRESS` in this section you write the wallet address given to you above without `0x` at the beginning.
  - `IP_ADRESI` you enter the ip address of your server.
  - Finally, save the file by pressing `ctrl x y enter`.